Memorable Manitobans: Gunnar Solmundur “Solly” Thorvaldson (1901-1969)

 Lawyer, MLA (1941-1945), MLA (1946-1949), Senator.

 On 9 October 1926, he married Edna Eva Schwitzer (1901-1999, daughter of John Edward Schwitzer) of Winnipeg.
-They had three daughters: Eleanor Thorvaldson (?-?), Nora Jean Thorvaldson (?-1997, wife of Roger James Hansell), and Ruth Thorvaldson (?-?).
+They had three daughters: Eleanor Edna Thorvaldson (1928-2021, wife of Robert K. “Bob” Siddall), Nora Jean Thorvaldson (?-1997, wife of Roger James Hansell), and Ruth Thorvaldson (wife of ?
+Gair).
 He was a Director of the International Loan Company and Viking Press Limited.
 He was a member of the Canadian Club of Winnipeg, Empire Club, Winnipeg Conservative Club, Winnipeg Winter Club, and United Church of Canada.
-Defeated in the 1932 and 1936 provincial elections and 1935 federal election, he was elected to the Manitoba Legislature at the 1941 general election and re-elected in 1945.
+Defeated in the 1932 and 1936 provincial elections and 1935 federal election, he was elected to the Manitoba Legislature at the 1941 general election and was re-elected in 1945.
 He served until 1949 when he was defeated in the federal election.
-He was appointed to the Canadian Senate in 1958.
+In 1958, he was appointed to the Canadian Senate by Prime Minister John Diefenbaker.

-He died on 2 August 1969 and was buried at Chapel Lawn Memorial Gardens.
+He died at Winnipeg on 2 August 1969 and, after a funeral in Knox United Church, he was buried in the Chapel Lawn Memorial Gardens.

 See also: